Judge deals blow to Trump effort to overhaul bureaucracy

 - Future of Airbus megaplane, once assured, is now shaky

+Cox’s organization, which represents about 700,000 of the approximately 2 million-member federal workforce, was first to challenge the executive orders, filing two lawsuits.

-Trump’s executive orders covered federal employee collective bargaining rights, grievance procedures and official time use.
+The executive orders, issued by the White House in May, covered collective bargaining rights, grievance procedures and use of “official time.”

+Andrew Bremberg, the president’s domestic policy adviser, said at the time that the orders would “promote more efficient government” by overhauling civil service rules to make it easier to remove poor-performing employees and ensure that taxpayer dollars are used more efficiently.

+Departments and agencies were directed to engage in tougher negotiations over collective bargaining agreements and to conclude talks in under a year to limit the expense of “drawn-out bargaining.”
+Contracts were to be renegotiated to limit the amount of time authorized employees could spend on union business during official work hours, known as “official time.”